 Taking Up Residence

-It is not difficult to see that the traditional definition of museums as foundations of knowledge and repositories
+is not difficult to see that the traditional definition of museums as foundations of knowledge and repositories of valuable

-of valuable objects is blurred in an age where social media dissolves the exclusive role of institutions as centralized sources
+objects is blurred in an age where social media dissolves the exclusive role of institutions as centralized sources of information,

-of information, or where Antique Road Show and eBay shows us that we only need to look as far as our own basements to discover
+or where Antique Road Show and eBay shows us that we only need to look as far as our own basements to discover precious treasures.

-and applications the same functions are being offered between their users and the world at large, effectively setting the
+the same functions are being offered between their users and the world at large, effectively setting the stage for placing

 A global effort is underway to tag the physical world with content through a process